Convective mesoscale turbulence at very low Prandtl numbers: Conclusions and outlook

 \backsection[Acknowledgements]{The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (https://www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (https://www.lrz.de).}

-\backsection[Funding]{A.P. acknowledges support from the Deutsche Forschungsgemeinschaft within the Priority Programme ``Turbulent Superstructures'' under Grant No. DFG-SPP 1881.
-This work was also supported by NYUAD Institute Grant G1502 ``NYUAD Center for Space Science."
-D.K. is partly supported by project KR 4445/2-1 of the Deutsche Forschungsgemeinschaft.}
+\backsection[Funding]{A.P. acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) within the Priority Programme ``Turbulent Superstructures'' under Grant No. DFG-SPP 1881.
+This work was also supported by Grant No. SCHU 1410/30-1 of DFG and NYUAD Institute Grant G1502 ``NYUAD Center for Space Science."
+D.K. is partly supported by Grant No. KR 4445/2-1 of DFG.}

 \backsection[Declaration of Interests]{The authors report no conflict of interest.}

 \backsection[Data availability statement]{The data that support the findings of this study are available from the corresponding author upon reasonable request.}